Master's in International Security

 Prepare to assess and manage traditional security threats and the emerging security challenges of the 21st century with the Master's in International Security.

-The Master's in International Security program prepares professionals to address enduring and emerging security challenges of the 21st century, by deepening conceptual knowledge of the field, learning in depth about a range of current security issues, and mastering analytic and policy skills for a career in the field.
+The Master's in International Security program prepares professionals to address enduring and emerging security challenges of the 21st century, by deepening conceptual knowledge of the field, learning in-depth about a range of current security issues, and mastering analytic and policy skills for a career in the field.
 The international security program provides strong background in theories of international relations and strategic thought, as well as electives on a wide range of topics, from great power competition to terrorism and WMD, and nontraditional threats from crime and corruption, cyberspace, food and natural resource insecurities, and more.
 The approach is inclusive and cross-disciplinary.
 Students will learn about leadership, decision-making, and the major national security institutions of defense, intelligence, and diplomacy.
-In the 2019 annual rankings by U.S. News & World Report, the Schar School earned the coveted #2 spot for "security studies."
+In the 2019 annual rankings by U.S. News & World Report, the Schar School earned the coveted #2 spot for security studies programs.

 CURRICULUM AND COURSE SCHEDULE